4styler/gcode-to-png/README.md

 If you have Fragments or something like this you should take a look on the Filter in "block" part of the script.

-It will dont filter correctly.
+It will than dont filter correctly.

 I hope you will find this tool helpfully.
 Have a lot of fun with it.